- IIIF-Discuss = 737 members

 Implementations and Adoption

-- The J. Paul Getty Museum has published over 30,000 images using IIIF (see press release and blog)
+- The J. Paul Getty Museum has published over 30,000 images using IIIF (see blog)

 - Yale Center for British Art recently announced the addition of more IIIF images to their online collections